Brick Calculator

 • Adjusted brick size = Brick length + Mortar thickness.

-Step 4: Use the Brick Calculator Formula
+Step 4: Use the Brick Calculation Formula

 Now, the magic formula: